Dervish War: Pestalozza peace treaty in Eyl 1904–1905

 Giulio Pestalozza in his second meeting with the dervish October 17, 1904 was accompanied by Sylos and Paladini, two fellow Italians.
 After the second meeting the Mullah declared to Sheri and Pestalozza the following:

 Now, O Pestalozza, you and Abdallah Sheri, are delegated by me and to you I bestow the power for our cause.
 If you ask me pacification, I accept the peace and mutual trust – and I promise to stop the discord and the war in the interior.
 I, the Derwishes and all my people will molest no one, neither Mijerteyns, nor the people of Yusuf Ali, neither the English nor their dependents.
 I and my people are the people and dependents of the Government of Italy if it favours us and cools our heart (the text says our stomach or our desire); we will be under its flag.
 We only request that the Government of Italy allow(s) us to build a country at a point which it will consider suitable, from Gabbee to Garad.

 — Declaration by the Mullah to Pestalozza, Ilig, I7 October 1904.

 After a long, three-way negotiation between the powers of Britain, Italy, Ethiopia and the Dervish, the British received a dervish delegation for a peace agreement:

 On 5 March 1905, the treaty of Ilig or the Pestalozza agreement was signed between the dervish and the powers, the dervish represented by The Mullah and Sultan Nur along with Diria Arraleh and other Dervish representatives signed the final agreements Dervish peace treaty with the British, Ethiopians and Italian colonial powers on 5 March 1905, became known as the Ilig Treaty or the Pestalozza agreement.

-Between 1905 and 1920
+Between 1905 and 1919

-Takeover of Beledweyne and Southern Somalia from Italian Somaliland

-In 1912 the Dervishes received intelligence that the Italians were gradually expanding in South Somalia and were closing in on Hiraan, an area free of colonial presence.
-The Italians most forward positions were in Mahaday (just above Jowhar).

-This was alarming as this meant their southern borders was threatened.
-An army of 900 men were sent out commanded by Mujahid Xaaji Maxamuud Macalin, famously known as "Cagadhig" towards Doh and Ceelgaab (above mahaday) and was told to meet up with the Dervish forces based there who were commanded by the Sayid Maxameds brother Khaliif Sheekh Cabdille.
-When they came together they continued their mission to capture Hiraan and set up a temporary camp outside of Beledweyne in a place called Qollad.
-The Hiraan region was finally put under the Dervish banner in 1913.

-The Dervish controlling Hiraan was major news and worrying to the Italians and reinforced their positions in Mahaday in case a southern advance by the Darawiish ever occurred.
-They also made new bases in Tiyeeglow and Buqcabaqle to inforce their dominions.
-The Italians also made emergancy talks with the leader of the Majeerteen Hobyo Suldaan Cali Yusuf.

-On March 3, 1915, the armies marched from their positions into Beledweyne.
-The Italians marched from: